Speed vs. Range

 Range is not the same as speed.
 Range is the area the WiFi signal covers.
 WiFi speeds are impacted if the coverage is poor.

 OneHome WiFi is the perfect solution to create seamless coverage in and around your home.
 No more dead zones or walking around the house to get a WiFi signal!
-Click here to learn more about OneHome WiFi or visit any One retail location to speak with a friendly One representative and take your WiFi solution home with you today!
+Click here to learn more about OneHome WiFi or visit our Church St. store to speak with a friendly One representative and take your WiFi solution home with you today!

 What Impacts WiFi Coverage?